 "I worried about not being able to fall asleep"

-Sleep anxiety is self-perpetuating.
-You worry about not sleeping, which activates your nervous system, which makes sleep harder, which increases worry.
-This is a core feature of chronic insomnia.
+Sleep anxiety feeds itself.
+You worry about not sleeping, the worry wakes your nervous system, sleep gets harder, the worry grows.
+That loop is a core feature of chronic insomnia.

 Common patterns